leap71/leap71.github.io/coding-for-engineers/README.md

 When Josefine and I decided on the foundation for [PicoGK](https://leap71.com/PicoGK/), C# was again the front runner.
 We looked into Python, because of its popularity — but its lack of multithreading, it's terrible performance, and the many issues in terms of being too tolerant, made us quickly discard it.

 Why is being "tolerant" in programming a bad idea?
 A programming language should make you express your intent clearly and unambiguously.
 This is why it is a formal language with logical constructs.
-If something isn't clear, it should't work.
+If something isn't clear, it shouldn't work.
 That's the beauty of C#, it is actually very strict (stricter than C++), and this forces you to write good code.

 Do we still need to write code in an age of ChatGPT?